-Certain assets designated as "nonadmitted," principally deferred taxes, furniture and equipment, electronic data processing equipment and software, certain accounts receivables, prepaid expenses, and other assets not identified as an admitted asset in the NAIC's Accounting Practices and Procedures Manual, are excluded from the statutory statements of admitted assets, liabilities and surplus and are charged directly to surplus.
+Certain assets designated as "nonadmitted," principally deferred taxes, pharmaceutical rebates, provider loans, claim overpayments, furniture and equipment, electronic data processing equipment and software, certain accounts receivables, prepaid expenses, and other assets not identified as an admitted asset in the NAIC's Accounting Practices and Procedures Manual, are excluded from the statutory statements of admitted assets, liabilities and surplus and are charged directly to surplus.
 In accordance with GAAP, such assets are included in the balance sheet, net of a valuation allowance, if necessary.
-Surplus was reduced by nonadmitted assets of \$114,439,000 and \$36,562,000 at December 31, 2019 and 2018, respectively.
+Surplus was reduced by nonadmitted assets of \$190,901,000 and \$114,439,000 at December 31, 2020 and 2019, respectively.